zhangyk8/zhangyk8.github.io/_pages/about.md

 Research Interests
 -----------
 My current theoretical research interests are on kernel smoothing, nonparametric statistics, optimization on nonlinear manifolds, and high-dimensional inference with missing data.
-On the applied side, I am broadly interested in challenging problems in astronomy, especially on detecting and understanding cosmic filaments in a statistically motivated way.
+On the applied side, I am broadly interested in challenging problems in astronomy, especially about how to detect and analyze the cosmic web in a statistically motivated way.

 Education
 -----------